BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Sections.md

 Notes:

 - Use nested sections to organize test code.
+- Use optional argument `:timestamp` to add a timestamp to the logged section.
+- Use optional argument `:duration` to add an execution duration to the logged section.
 - (This test does not use the client, and so by Ruby convention uses the variable name `_` instead of variable name `client`.)

 ## Log